bitml-lang/bitml-doc/source/verification.rst

 Other than compiling contracts to transactions, the |langname| toolchain allows to verify contracts before executing them.

-A desirable property of smart contracts is liquidity, which requires that the contract balance is always eventually transferred to some participant.
+A desirable property of smart contracts is **liquidity**, which requires that the contract balance is always eventually transferred to some participant.
-In a non-liquidcontract, funds can be frozen forever, unavailable to anyone, hence effectively destroyed.
+In a non-liquid contract, funds can be frozen forever, unavailable to anyone, hence effectively destroyed.
 There are many possible flavours of liquidity, depending e.g. on which participants are assumed to be honest, and on which are their strategies.